100 Safest Cities in America 2018

 |93||Walden Village, New York||6,810||0.15||11.60|

 It’s truly our pleasure to spotlight the Safest Cities in America.
 We never stop beaming while reading what inventive, holistic, and successful safety programs towns come up with to keep residents, the environment, and animals safe.
 We hope you enjoyed reading about the 2018 Safest Cities in America and work with your own government and townspeople so your city can appear on our list next year!

-How We Rank Cities
+How We Chose the Safest Cities in America